-If you try to sign in to your Microsoft account with an account name that we don’t recognize, you will receive the message, “That Microsoft account doesn’t exist.
+If you try to sign in to your Microsoft account with an account name that we don’t recognize, you'll receive the message, “That Microsoft account doesn’t exist.
 Enter a different email address or get a new account.”
-We can’t send you forgotten account information, but this article will walk you through some simple steps to help you find or remember it yourself.
+While we can’t send you your forgotten account information, you can use this article to walk through some steps to help you find or remember it yourself.

 Step 1: Did you type your account name incorrectly?